rcverse/Another-Noun-Phrase-Extractor/README.md

 anpe setup
 ```

-+You can also specify which models to install using the `--spacy-model` and `--benepar-model` flags.
+You can also specify which models to *install* using the `--spacy-model` and `--benepar-model` flags with model aliases (e.g., `sm`, `md`, `lg`, `trf` for spaCy; `default`, `large` for Benepar).
 This allows for installation of non-default models or targeted installation if only one type of model is needed.
 For example, to install only the large spaCy model:
 ```bash
 anpe setup --spacy-model lg
 ```